 Who should get B7000 (and why)?

 B7000 is ideal for crafters, artists, and DIY enthusiasts engaged in delicate and intricate work.
-Its clear drying and flexibility make it perfect for projects with a visible adhesive, such as jewelry making, fabric bonding, or electronic repairs, would be a drawback.
+Its clear curing and flexibility make it perfect for projects where a visible adhesive would be a drawback—jewelry making, fabric bonding, or electronics repairs.

 B7000’s precision applicator allows for accurate application, which is essential in detailed artistic or repair work.
 It’s the go-to glue for those who need an adhesive that is as versatile and adaptable as their projects.